New to all this? Start with our guide to social media marketing.

 But what about the actual content?
 With up to a minute and a half of video time to play with, you have a lot of options.

-So grab some popcorn and take a look at these Facebook flicks.
+And if you want some more inspiration from other Facebook pages, grab some popcorn and take a look at these Facebook flicks.

 Some companies have jumped at the chance for extra promotion with a fully-fledged video ad, like Hubspot.
 Their Spanish page’s Facebook cover video is a good example of combining subtitles and high production values to deliver a powerful brand message.

 On the other hand, Buffer uses a friendly video to show their company’s human side.
 Shots of a team day out are a warm welcome to their slice of Facebook, presenting the company as a sea of smiling faces rather than just a brand.

 And lastly, Hello Social has come up with a fun, yet subtle animation that acts more as an augmented cover photo than a proper video.

 The global takeaway?
 Exercise restraint.
 Even the more elaborate Facebook cover videos in this bunch only last about 20 seconds.

 So keep this in mind before you go all Steven Spielberg.
 It’s unlikely that people will want to watch a 90-second ad when they click over to your company’s Facebook page.